 - Finally ‘The last impression is the lasting impression’

 You have heard about leaving a ‘good first impression’.
 I strongly believe that leaving a powerful ‘lasting impression’ will positively strengthen the memory of you in the minds of the people you wish to impact.

 People tend not to remember conversations on how they happened; they remember conversations on the intensity and on how they ended.
 The last impression is the lasting impression.
 A proven way to practice this is by calling a stakeholder first, delivering the information whether good or bad and then making a genuine honest enquiry on how they are personally doing.
 They will remember this and carry it into the next conversation.
 Find a way to end positively no matter what because that’s what lingers in people’s mind!

 TIP: When giving people bad news it helps to brace people first but not for too long.
 Give them a warning.
 Hi, Are you in a quiet place as ‘I have bad news’.

 - This is how we gonna deal with it

 Finally remember that getting people to say yes is a poor indicator of how secure they are in you.
 Getting clients, customers, people to say that’s right is powerful and more powerful than yes.
 That is in the indication of success but importantly the seal of approval!

-Most people do not expect perfection; they want to be able to rely on you.
-Once they trust you that’s when your professionalism and expertise is displayed.
+Most people want to be able to rely on you.
+Once they trust you that’s when you can showcase your professionalism and expertise.
 So before you say something always remember you are in the trust business.